jupyterhub/zero-to-jupyterhub-k8s/doc/source/extending-jupyterhub.rst

 ---------------------------------------------------------

 Each user on your JupyterHub gets a slice of memory and CPU to use.
-There are two ways in which you can provision these resources: as *guaranteed* resources, or as *limited* resources.
+There are two ways to specify how much users get to use: resource *guarantees* and resource *limits*.

-A *guaranteed* resource means that all users will have *at least* this resource available at all times, but they may be able to use more resource if they're available.
-For example, if users are *guaranteed* 1G of RAM, users can technically use more than 1G of RAM if these resources aren't being used by other computers.
+A resource *guarantee* means that all users will have *at least* this resource available at all times, but they may be given more resources if they're available.
+For example, if users are *guaranteed* 1G of RAM, users can technically use more than 1G of RAM if these resources aren't being used by other users.

-A *limited* resource sets a hard limit on the resources available.
+A resource *limit* sets a hard limit on the resources available.
 In the example above, if there were a 1G memory limit, it would mean that users could use no more than 1G of RAM, no matter what other resources are being used on the machines.

 By default, each user is *guaranteed* 1G of RAM.
-AKA all users have *at least* 1G, but they can technically use more if it is available.
-You can easily change the amount of these resources, and whether they are guaranteed or limited, by changing your ``config.yaml`` file.
+All users have *at least* 1G, but they can technically use more if it is available.
+You can easily change the amount of these resources, and whether they are a *guarantee* or a *limit*, by changing your ``config.yaml`` file.
 This is done with the following structure.

     .. code-block:: yaml